 13. Maintain.
 Property owners renting one or more units, including in Single Family zones, must register for inspections to ensure housing is safe and meets basic maintenance requirements.

-Join us for a unique opportunity to tour backyard cottages (dadus) in Fremont, Greenwood, and Ballard.
+Join us for a unique opportunity to tour backyard cottages (aka detached accessory dwelling units or "dadus") in Fremont, Greenwood, and Ballard.
 Starting with an open house at 4134 1st Ave NW from 10:00 - 11:00 am.
 Following the open house will be a tour of other nearby cottages.
-Sign up for our open house invite list for more information.
+Sign up for our open house invitation list for more information.

 Value vs Cost